PhD, University of Pennsylvania (expected 2020)

 Chatham House (December 2015 - present) (London/Abuja)

-Project Consultant for the Africa Programme at the Royal Institute for International Affairs.
+Project Consultant in the Africa Programme at Chatham House.

 University of Pennsylvania (August 2014 - present) (Philadelphia)